 There are just a scattering of houses and tavernas here.
 However, the tavernas that line the seafront serve up local cuisine of the highest quality.
 During the winter months, only a few people reside at Agnontas, and the village is practically a ghost town.

 Seafood dishes prepared at Mouria Fish Tavern, Pavlos taverna, and Korali Agnondas Skopelos use the latest catches sourced by fishermen in the nearby waters.
-For those who prefer not to eat fish, a variety of other classic Greek dishes can be found on the menus here – including sumptuous marinated meats, and vegetarian and vegan dishes.

 The waterfront “M Coffeehouse” is a great place to stop for a Greek coffee, a freddo cappuccino, or a mountain of breakfast pancakes to start your day.
 You don’t need to dedicate much time to Agnontas.
 However, it is worth a brief pitstop en route to Amarandos, or the whitesand beaches of Limnonari.